 Non-Action Guy: Wiggins, particularly evident when you compare him to the other settlers, who are all manly looking.

 Not So Different: The natives and the settlers.
 A fairly dark example, considering our first view of the natives is their warriors returning from conquering/destroying another tribe and the ending only avoided being a massacre because both sides launched their sneak attacks at the same time.
 Lampshaded when both of them sing a similar song.
+(In fact "Savages" can be considered this trope in song form, as much for some of the expressions and animation choices as for the lyrics.)

 One Head Taller: Highlighted in the "Colors of the Wind" number.
 Pocahontas and John Smith send eagles up to the top of a tree with John Smith's eagle being one head taller than Pocahontas's eagle.
 This leads into a Match Fade of Pocahontas and John Smith themselves following the trope.